How Much Does Underwater Welding School Cost in 2026?

 Compare upfront training costs to realistic salaries and placement rates before you commit.

-Recent U.S. data suggests most commercial divers and underwater welders earn roughly $55,000–$85,000 per year on average,
+The latest U.S. data shows most commercial divers and underwater welders earn roughly $55,000–$85,000 per year on average, with experienced offshore and saturation divers regularly hitting six figures.
+Top saturation divers can reach or exceed $200,000 in good years.

 • High placement rates at reputable schools reinforce a strong job outlook.